th0rn0/lanops-manager/docs/source/contribution.rst

 We are looking forward to every conbtirbution you possibly can bring in.

-If you encounter serious errors while using eventula and you are not able to fix them, feel free to open issues on https://github.com/th0rn0/eventula-manager/issues
+If you encounter serious errors while using eventula and you are not able to fix them, feel free to open issues on https://github.com/Lan2Play/eventula-manager/issues

 If you plan to add a feature to eventula, please open an issue as well so no one has to do work when someone already working on something.

 Documentation
 --------------
 This documentation is written in restructured text and its build using sphinx and the read the docs theme.
-The source can be found in our main repository in the ``docs/`` subfolder (https://github.com/th0rn0/eventula-manager/tree/master/src).
+The source can be found in our main repository in the ``docs/`` subfolder (https://github.com/Lan2Play/eventula-manager/tree/master/src).
 Feel free to PR corrections or expansions of the documentation at any time!

 To build the documentation locally to the ``docs/build`` subfolder you have two options:

 - Building with docker and the make file (recommended)
+- Building with docker
 - Building manually with the sphinx make file

 Building with docker and the make file